 Other drilling systems were considered, including hot-water, coiled-tube, and wireline electromechanical drills.
 Although each provides some advantages, they were all discarded in the design process due a combination of high energy use, large fuel requirements, inability for use in rock coring, bulky design, susceptibility to embrittlement and fatigue, inability for field repair, slow cutting rates, and limits to length of core.

-Principal design elements of the RAID drilling system include, from top to bottom: (1) a diamond drilling rig, modified to fit on a sled-based ISO-type rack/container with a hoistable shroud; (2) a pipe rack, for storage and delivery of auger flights, casing pipe, and drill rods to the rig; (3) diesel power generators installed in a sled-based ISO container; (4) a mechanical shop/inventory container; (5) a custom-designed fluid recirculation system, outfitted within a sled-based ISO container; (6) metal-pipe casing and an inflatable packer unit to make a fluid-tight connection through porous firn between the drill rig and impermeable glacial ice below; and (7) a wireline-deployable bottom-hole diamond drilling and coring assembly capable of retrieving ice, sediment and rock cores.
+Details of the RAID drilling system are outlined by Goodge & Severinghaus (J. of Glaciology, 2016) [see publications].
+Principal design elements include, from top to bottom: (1) a diamond drilling rig, modified with electric-over-hydraulic power to fit on a sled-based ISO-type rack/container with a hoistable shroud; (2) a pipe rack, for storage and delivery of auger flights, casing pipe, and drill rods to the rig; (3) diesel power generators installed in a sled-based ISO container; (4) a mechanical shop/inventory container; (5) a custom-designed fluid recirculation system, outfitted within a sled-based ISO container; (6) metal-pipe casing and an inflatable packer unit to make a fluid-tight connection through porous firn between the drill rig and impermeable glacial ice below; and (7) a wireline-deployable bottom-hole diamond drilling and coring assembly capable of retrieving ice, sediment and rock cores.